Events / State of the Arts

 This event is organised in conjunction with Columbia Business School

 Bernard Donoghue OBE is Chair, Director, Trustee and Ambassador for Tourism, Heritage and Culture Organisations and is a sought-after public speaker.
 A highly successful communicator, policy analyst, lobbyist and strategist, he works at national CEO level representing the UK’s most iconic and important cultural, heritage, artistic and tourism organisations.
-He has over 30 years board experience, working with some of the UK’s best-known and well-regarded NGOs.
+He has over 30 years board experience, working with some of the UK’s best-known and well-regarded NGO’s.
 His work includes government, government agencies, EU and UN political institutions and charities.
 Bernard regularly speaks on board governance, leadership, fundraising, strategy, stakeholder management, lobbying and public affairs.

-Clare Gough (MBA 94D) is Director of The Garfield Weston Foundation which donates around £100m per year to support UK charities.
-Formerly she worked in the museum sector, on the Senior Leadership Team at the National Gallery, and most recently as Founding Director of Pitzhanger Manor & Gallery, leading the restoration of Sir John Soane’s country home and establishing an acclaimed programme of contemporary art exhibitions.
+Clare Gough (MBA 94D) is Director of The Garfield Weston Foundation, which donates around £100m per year to UK charities.
+Formerly, she worked in the museum sector, on the Senior Leadership Team at the National Gallery, and most recently as Founding Director of Pitzhanger Manor & Gallery, leading the restoration of Sir John Soane’s country home and establishing an acclaimed programme of contemporary art exhibitions.
 She pioneered taking exhibitions live to cinema, including David Bowie is (V&A) and Leonardo Live.
 Clare is a Trustee of Art Fund.

 Tim Reeve CBE (TGM 11Jun) has been Deputy Director and Chief Operating Officer at the Victoria and Albert Museum since 2013.
 He takes a strategic and operational overview of all museum activities.
 Tim has led the development of V&A East Museum and Storehouse in the Queen Elizabeth Olympic Park, East London and chairs the East Bank Board.
 Before joining the V&A, Tim was Director of Historic Properties at English Heritage.